cycwlr/Spring-Reverb/README.md

 # Spring Reverb

+## Version
+Right now the project is v1.O.

+It's a fully working prototype, but still a breadboard prototype.

 ## Description
 I wanted to design my own analog spring reverb schematic that would work with most of the spring tanks available on the market (Accutronics Type 4 and Type 8 for example).